Hari70a/React-Native-Hello-World/README.md

 * After  the successful completion of installation , please have a look at this [link](http://www.toptal.com/ios/cold-dive-into-react-native-a-beginners-tutorial)

+* The above [link] will provide you a better understanding of a basic react application.

-* Thereafter looks to go deep into the react-native application
+* Thereafter looks to go deep into the react-native application.

 ### Installation and Setup: